noClaps/blog/sites/blog/README.md

 Enjoy!

-## Build instructions

-1.  ```bash
-    git clone https://github.com/noClaps/blog.git && cd blog
-    ```

-2.  ```bash
-    npm install
-    npm run dev
-    ```

-    Run this in the root directory (`blog/` if you followed the instructions above), and open `localhost:3000` in your desired browser to see the preview.
-Make sure to keep this repository and your dependencies up-to-date, especially if you plan to contribute.

-3.  ```bash
-    npm run build
-    ```
-    This builds the site (excluding any draft posts, to include them add `--drafts` to the end of the command) and places the files in the `dist/` directory.

 ## Licenses

 The licenses of all npm dependencies are in their respective folders in `node_modules/` when you install them with `npm install`.